Jinx-byebye/GOKU/README.md

 # GOKU: Mitigating Over-Squashing in GNNs by Spectrum-Preserving Sparsification

-Official implementation of the ICML 2025 paper: "Mitigating Over-Squashing in Graph Neural Networks by Spectrum-Preserving Sparsification"
+Main code for the ICML 2025 paper: "Mitigating Over-Squashing in Graph Neural Networks by Spectrum-Preserving Sparsification"

 ## Installation